ice-bit/LinuxCrypto/README.md

 # LinuxCrypto

 LinuxCrypto is a _Loadable Kernel Module_(**LKM**) that encrypt/decrypt data
 sent from userspace.
-It uses Linux Crypto APIs to perform AES-256 encryption/decryption.
+It uses Linux Crypto APIs to perform MD5 hashing.
 This driver is not intended to be used on production environments, it's just a toy project.

 ## Building